 VALORANT is a tactical hero shooter with a twist, featuring a cast of characters—called agents—who bring unique sets of abilities and playstyles.
-Riot Games categorizes them into four classes, each with a distinct role, to make it easier for players to make a balanced team out of the roster.
+Riot Games categorizes them into four classes, each with a distinct role, to make it easier for players to make a balanced team from the roster.

 Duelists